ansys/DevRelDocs/2024R1/acp_24R1_md/classes_model.md

   - dir2: Direction 2 of the Rosette.
   - rosette_type: Type of the Rosette ( ‘PARALLEL’, ‘RADIAL’, ‘CYLINDRICAL’, ‘SPHERICAL’, ‘EDGE_WISE’ ).
   - edge_set: Edge Set to be used in Rosette.
-  - show : Whether the newly created rosette is shown in the scene / the 3D window or not.
+  - show: Whether the newly created rosette is shown in the scene / the 3D window or not.
 * **Returns:**
   The created Rosette.
 * **Example:**